bentpetersendk/mjolnir_ucph/docs/source/submitting_jobs.rst

 - `gpuqueue` for requesting a GPU
 - `cpuqueue` (default) for requesting a CPU.

 Both GPU and CPU machines are included in this queue, as the GPU machines also have CPUs available.

+When scheduling a job, take the architecture of the machines into consideration.
 For more information on Hardware setup, please see the :doc:`hardware` document.

-When scheduling a job, take the architecture of the machines into consideration, as seen on the slide with Hardware Architecture.

 A more elaborate guide to submitting jobs will come soon.